-We explore the effect of semantic similarity and optimization methods in textbased image retrieval in social media by applying Word2Vec and Random Indexing.
+We explore the effect of semantic similarity and optimization methods on text-based image retrieval in social media as well as sentence paraphrasing and sentence-to-paragraph similarity.
+We introduce two semantic similarity methods, namely Combinatorial and Greedy, and evaluate them on the tasks using Word2Vec and Random Indexing word representations in different dimensions.
 This represents one possible scenario for a semantic concept index as shown in Figure 1 and also examines the effectiveness of concept-based retrieval in this domain.